Clinicians who need to submit data to MIPS

 Clinicians who aren't included in MIPS

-If you're exempt from MIPS in 2017, you won't need to do anything else for MIPS this year.
-For 2017 (Performance Year 1), these clinicians will be exempt from MIPS:
+If you're exempt from MIPS in 2018, you won't need to report MIPS to avoid the automatic -5% penalty.
+For 2018 (as in 2017), the following clinicians will be exempt from MIPS:

 - Clinicians who participate in an Advanced APM and are either a Qualifying APM Participant (QP) or Partial QP

-- Clinicians who have provided care for 100 Medicare patients or fewer
+- Clinicians who have provided care for 200 Medicare patients or fewer (up from 100 in PY 2017)

 - Clinicians who are not in a MIPS-eligible specialty